gregnordin/openscad_for_microfluidics/polychannel/README.md

 # Usage

-To use the modules in the openscad files below, put the desired file(s) in the same directory as your openscad project and put one or all the following line at the top of your openscad file, depending on which modules you need:
+To use the modules in the openscad files below, put the desired file(s) in the same directory as your openscad project and put one or all the following lines at the top of your openscad file, depending on which modules you need:

 	use <polychannel.scad>
 	use <serpentine.scad>